practicusai/docs/docs/setup-guide.md

 ### AWS Marketplace

-Similar to our Windows app being available on Microsoft app store, our cloud worker nodes are available on AWS marketplace.
+Similar to our Windows app being available on Microsoft app store, our cloud workers are available on AWS marketplace.
 This gives our users "there's an app for that!" type experience, but for AI in the cloud.

 Any time you need to do AI in the cloud, you can just click a button in the Practicus AI app, and we will create the cloud capacity of your choice.
 And also shut it down with a click when you no longer need it, saving on cost.,

-For our app to be able to start/stop cloud worker nodes you need to enable (subscribe to) the AWS marketplace offering of your choice.
+For our app to be able to start/stop cloud worker you need to enable (subscribe to) the AWS marketplace offering of your choice.

 If you use the free tier (t3.micro) with 2 vCPUs and 1 GB RAM, there won't be any software license charges.
 AWS also offers t3.micro free of charge for eligible customers and regions.
 For larger capacity, AWS will charge you **per hour.** i.e. you start a cloud worker, use it for 2 hours and never use it again.
 Your cloud bill will have a line item for the 2 hours you use.
 Larger capacity is more expensive and the larger the capacity the [bigger discount](https://practicus.ai/payg-discount/) you will get.